g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 We travel through the "Battle of the Protocols" in this article, contrasting HTTP/1.1, HTTP/2, and HTTP/3 to learn about their strengths and limitations.
 We examine the development of web protocols and their influence on the contemporary internet user experience, starting with the fundamental ideas of HTTP/1.1 and moving on to the ground-breaking inventions of HTTP/2 and HTTP/3.

-## Frequently Asked Questions around HTTP Protocol
+## Frequently Asked Questions about HTTP Protocol
-Before we go further to dissect the different HTTP protocols, let's provide answers to some of the fundamental and frequently asked questions around HTTP protocol.
+Before we go further to dissect the different HTTP protocols, let's provide answers to some of the fundamental and frequently asked questions about HTTP protocol.

 Here are some frequently asked questions about the HTTP protocol:

 ### What is a Protocol?
-A protocol is a collection of guidelines that controls the flow of data back and forth between systems or devices.
+A protocol is a collection of guidelines that control the flow of data back and forth between systems or devices.
 It makes it possible for efficient communication across networks by defining the format, organization, and flow of messages that are exchanged.

 The purpose and intricacy of protocols differ, ranging from basic email protocols to intricate web browsing protocols.
 In the end, protocols serve as the cornerstone of contemporary digital communication, enabling smooth online engagement.

 ### What is HTTP?
 Hypertext Transfer Protocol is referred to as [HTTP](https://httpwg.org/specs/).
-It is an application layer protocol that is used to send hypermedia documents across the Internet, such HTML files.
+It is an application layer protocol that is used to send hypermedia documents across the Internet, such as HTML files.

 ### How does HTTP work?
 HTTP works on a client-server architecture, in which web browsers and other clients send requests for resources to servers, who then provide the desired data.
-Stateless exchange of requests and answers makes each transaction independent of earlier exchanges.
+The stateless exchange of requests and answers makes each transaction independent of earlier exchanges.

 ### What are the different methods in HTTP?
 The action to be taken on a resource is specified by one of the several verbs, or methods, defined by HTTP.
 GET (retrieve data), POST (submit data), PUT (update data), DELETE (delete data), and other methods are frequently used.